NVIDIA/aistore/docs/python_api.md

 Lists all running ETLs.

-Note: Does not list ETLs that have been stopped.
+Note: Does not list ETLs that have been stopped or deleted.

 **Arguments**: